 Applicants must hold a bachelor’s degree or its equivalent from an accredited institution of higher learning.

-A limited number of fellowship positions are available for the M.S.C.A. program.
+A limited number of three-year fellowship positions are available for the M.S.C.A. program.
 Fellows are paid a competitive salary, are eligible to participate in NYCC's benefits package, and also may qualify for postdoctoral grants with certain funding agencies.
 Candidates for the fellowship must apply by submitting a fellowship application to the Human Resources Department in addition to the application for the M.S.C.A. academic program.

 Applications are available online and should be submitted with all required materials to the Director of Human Resources as stated on the application form.